 New jobs took my wife and I to Austin, TX.
 Once again I am enduring 70-degree days in January.

 We were determined to make the trip more interesting than another four-hour flight to Texas.
 I’ve had too many of those.
 So we drove across the country.
 And not just in a straight line, either.
 We nearly doubled the time it took by crossing all kinds of places off our to-do list.
 We certainly didn’t spend enough time at any of them, but that’s fine.
 I’ve long held that the best way to travel is to take a short trip, get my bearings, and then go back a second time to do it right.
 Then do it a third time to hit all the places you forgot the second time.
+Before you go on a long road trip, make sure that your vehicle is ready.
+This is the time to get an auto glass replacement from a professional auto glass replacement and repair shop if there are chips and cracks on your windshield.
+You may also consider getting your muffler inspected with the help of a professional muffler service.

 This means, of course, we’ll have to drive back to Seattle at some point.
 I’ve already told my wife this move is temporary.
 Meanwhile, I’ll spend the next week sharing some of the stops we made along the way.
 Not every hotel was special, though I did try to mix it up a bit.